Revised: 7 August 2013

 A Natural Therapist may have a consultation room and display products in the waiting room.
 The products on display may, for example, be herbal remedies or homoeopathic preparations but cannot be labelled with the therapeutic use of the product.
 Also on display may be educational material on ingredients or therapeutic practises but this material cannot indicate or imply that any products or any products on display are for a therapeutic purpose.

 Following the consultation, remedies may be selected and labelled for use.
 Additional, product-specific information may also be provided to assist the patient with their recovery.

-However, a Therapist cannot advertise that they specialise in treating a specific condition using a named product.
+However, a Natural Therapist cannot advertise that they specialise in treating a specific condition using a named product.